Rakesh-Seenu/test_leader/docs/index.md

     ---

-    Install BioNeMo and set up your environment to start accelerating your bioinformatics workflows.
+    Install VPE and set up your environment to start accelerating your VPE workflows.

     [Get Started](user-guide){ .md-button .md-button }